-Having a healthy sense of confidence serves as a motivator when you are learning English.
+Having a healthy sense of confidence is a motivator when you are learning English.
 Confidence in our abilities and our potential encourages us to push ourselves more.

 Studies show that increasing your confidence will also help you at work.
 Confidence in your own skills at work will mean that your boss will have more confidence in your abilities, which could lead to more responsibilities at work.

-When you are confident in your abilities you are more open to learning opportunities, such as professional development courses from your company.
+When you are confident in your abilities you are more open to learning opportunities, such as professional development courses at your company.

 Not only that, but if you are responsible for dealing with clients, your confidence will make them trust you more.

-Now that you understand why you need to care about confidence when learning English, let’s discuss 8 techniques to help you improve.
+Now that you understand why you need to have confidence when learning English, let’s discuss 8 techniques to help you improve.

 Part of being confident is speaking well.
 If you speak clearly and loudly, you will appear and feel more confident.
 A simple technique that will help is learning to read with fluency.